How much does a Inventory Manager make?

 San Jose, CA

-In San Jose, managing inventory involves working with tech giants like Apple and Intel.
+In San Jose, managing inventory involves working with tech giants like Apple and Cisco.
 The fast-paced environment demands strong organizational skills and attention to detail.
-Companies here value efficiency and innovation.
+The tech industry's growth offers many opportunities for career advancement.

 Find Inventory Manager jobs in San Jose, CA